orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/building-blocks/components.md

 ### Component Wrappers

 Some themes will choose to wrap each component in additional markup, such as the "boxes" for the page content in the
-{{anchor('Future Imperfect')}} theme.
+{{anchor('Future Imperfect', 'Orchid Future Imperfect')}} theme.
 But in some cases, you may wish that the doesn't doesn't apply these wrappers to a particular component, like if it provides its own container markup.
 For these situations, you may set `noWrapper: true` to render the component without a wrapper.

 {% highlight 'yaml' %}
 ...